 How Much Does a Car and Driver Cost?

 The car and driver are one package (this includes the driver's food and board allowance).
 Fuel is generally extra, although not always.
 Prices for a car are typically Ar100,000 to Ar150,000 per day.
-Prices for a 4WD are Ar150,000 to Ar250,000 per day.
+Prices for a 4WD vary from Ar180,000 to Ar280,000 per day depending on the model of the vehicle (and the area where you're going to).
 Some drivers will charge by the road surface – dirt or sealed – regardless of the car.
 Prices also decrease with long-term rentals of 10 days or so.
-This is negotiable, but a 10-day 4WD rental typically ranges from Ar130,000 to Ar200,000 per day.
+This is negotiable, but a 10-day 4WD rental typically ranges from Ar150,000 to Ar220,000 per day.
 Also, the renter is responsible for paying to return the vehicle to where it began, which involves both a daily rental fee plus fuel.
 Finally, make sure you clarify whether or not extras, such as toll roads and ferry crossings, are included as they can add up quickly.

 How Can I Pay?